Mike-Yue/shopify-api/README.md

 Shopping Carts: Users can create a shopping cart to add, remove, and purchase items

-Permissions/Security: Users can only view their own shopping carts
+Permissions/Security: Users can only view their own shopping carts.
+There are two users currently: mike and dave.
+Their passwords are ShopifyMike and ShopifyDave respectively.
+Mike can view his own shopping cart, as can Dave, but they cannot view each others shopping carts.
+Furthermore, a user that is not logged in cannot view any shopping carts, and will only be able to make 'safe' requests to the API such as get().

 Front-end: Django Rest API Framework automatically provided a front-end, which you can visit at the link above